FAQ

 HOWEVER (again) there are rush options.

-If you need your gown a LOT sooner than 6 months (procrastination happens to the best of us, or you might be a bride who bought a gown online, decided you hated it, and now need a bridal gown ASAP), there are “in-stock” options.
+If you need your gown a LOT sooner than 6 months (procrastination happens to the best of us) there are “in-stock” and off-the-rack options.

-Either your stylist can discuss possibly selling you a gown off the rack, or your favorite gown may be in stock at the designer’s headquarters already (some popular gowns are kept in stock due to many brides who wait to order their gown or have emergencies).
+Either your stylist can discuss possibly selling you a gown off the rack, or a particular gown may be in stock at the designer’s headquarters as sometimes they make extra of particular designs for these exact situations.

 There are many ways that Lorien can get your gown for you in time, so don’t stress about it.
 That’s our job!